pablo-abc/felte/README.md

   - [`@felte/reporter-svelte`](./packages/reporter-svelte/README.md)
   - [`@felte/common`](./packages/common/README.md)

 Felte is a simple to use form library for Svelte.
 It is based on Svelte stores and Svelte actions for its functionality.
 No `Field` or `Form` components, just plain stores and actions to build your form however you like.
-You can see it in actino in this [CodeSandbox demo](https://codesandbox.io/s/felte-demo-wce2h?file=/App.svelte)!
+You can see it in action in this [CodeSandbox demo](https://codesandbox.io/s/felte-demo-wce2h?file=/App.svelte)!

 **WARNING:** Felte's and it's accompanying packages' API is not set in stone yet, so breaking changes may occur between minor versions until it is stable enough to be 1.0.0